-By Ruben Ghulghazaryan, Davit Piliposyan, Misak Shoyan – Mentor, A Siemens Business
+By Ruben Ghulghazaryan, Davit Piliposyan, Misak Shoyan

-One recent project investigated the use of advanced machine learning (ML) modeling techniques to predict the complicated topography variations that typically result from the electrochemical deposition (ECD) process.
+One project investigated the use of advanced machine learning (ML) modeling techniques to predict the complicated topography variations that typically result from the electrochemical deposition (ECD) process.
 ECD models are used as input in chemical mechanical planarization (CMP) simulations, so the ability to precisely predict the post-ECD surface profile is an essential step to enabling engineers to more accurately predict (and eliminate) potential CMP hotspots before actual manufacturing.

-ML is a subset of artificial intelligence (AI) that enables computer systems to recognize patterns using algorithms and data sets, and use that information to develop solutions.
+ML is a subset of artificial intelligence (AI) that enables computer systems to recognize patterns using algorithms and data sets, and then use that information to develop solutions.
 ML algorithms make predictions based on initially gathered (training) data without being explicitly programmed for that task.
 The project team applied various ML methods to the process used to model post-ECD surface profiles, and evaluated the results to determine which architectures and models provided the best combination of running time and accuracy.

 To learn more about the AUA Akian College of Science & Engineering, click here.